-A key feature of recent Section’s activities is the expansion of studies to new topics, related to recent increased interest in global warming and climate change, such as sustainable use of soil and water, precision agriculture and environmental issues in order to assist efforts for sustainable and viable agriculture.
+A key feature of recent section’s activities is the expansion of scientific research to new topics, related to recent increased interest in global warming and climate change, such as sustainable use of soil, water and energy, precision agriculture, biodiversity conservation and environmental issues in order to assist efforts for sustainable and viable agriculture.
 An important part of the research work is being carried out within the framework of competitive programs (partners or lead partner) from various funding agencies, such as the European Union, and the Research and Innovation Foundation of Cyprus.

 The section's work includes the following areas:

-C. Use of treated wastewater for irrigation
+- The use of treated wastewater for irrigation and resources recovery

 Damianos Neocleous, Panagiotis Dalias, Anastasis Christou, Loukia Vassiliou